MrYoungDS/DSp6BST1/README.md

 **Recursive Preorder Iterator** -- There is a class provided that generates a preorder iterator for the binary tree, `structures/PreorderIterator`, that uses a stack that gets used for the `hasNext` and `next` methods.
 (The class actually uses a `Deque`, but it is being used as a stack.)
-Build a different version of this class, using recursion.
+Build a different version of this class, using recursive methods.
 This is essentially using the call stack instead of an instance field stack.

 **Bonus Assignment - more Iterators** -- If you are looking for more challenge, implement the methods `getInorderIterator` and `getPostorderIterator`, either by building additional classes in the `structures` package, or using inner classes.
+They are not that different from the preorder iterator...but there is a more complicated way to traverse a binary tree...

 **Feeling ambitious?**<br>
 See if you can make a level-order iterator!